Making a Naturalistic Garden: Wilding your Flower Gardens

 “Wilded” Traditional Farmhouse Style Flower Gardens with Minimal Lawn

-Small Street Entry Traditional Pollinator Garden
+Small Street Entry Traditional Style Pollinator Garden

 Late Season Flower Garden Using Native Plants and Grasses